 - If the client installs a localized (non-English) version of the Work Folders on Windows 7, after migration, the Work Folders shortcut under the Favorite folder is displayed in English.

 - Client computers must use Internet Explorer 9 or later, otherwise, users cannot be authenticated against the server.

-- After installing this update, Work Folders Group Policy template may indicate that it only applies to Windows 8.1 only, but you can apply it in Windows 7 too.
+- After installing this update, the Work Folders Group Policy template may indicate that it only applies to Windows 8.1 only, but you can apply it in Windows 7 too.
 You will also find the settings for Work Folders in Group Policy under:

 Users > Policies > Administrative Templates > Windows Components > Work Folders

-- The Work Folders shortcut is added to user’s Favorites folder in Windows Explorer on Windows 7.
+- The Work Folders shortcut is added to the user’s Favorites folder in Windows Explorer on Windows 7.
 If the Favorites folder is redirected to a network share, the shortcut for Work Folders will not be present.

 - If the Work Folders client experiences slow sync performance install hotfix 2665206